marcelrv/openhab2/addons/binding/org.openhab.binding.windcentrale/README.md

-# WindcentraleBinding
+# Windcentrale Binding

-This Binding is used to display the details of a Windcentrale wind mill.
+This Binding is used to display the details of a Windcentrale windmill.

 ## Supported Things

-This Binding supports Windcentrale mills devices.
+This Binding supports Windcentrale mill devices.

 ## Discovery